OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

     5  val x = fn (f, g, h) => if g f then f h else (h + 3);
     6  val x = fn f => fn g => fn h => if g f then f h else (h + 3);

-Next you see the six type-inferencing responses that ML provided when the above expressions were entered.
-Unfortunately they've become scrambled, and I've lost track of which response goes with which function definition.
-In the six practice problems that follow, you will help re-establish that order.
+Six type-inferencing responses that ML provided when the six expressions above were entered are listed below.
+Unfortunately they have become scrambled.
+In the six practice problems that follow, you will help match each type-inferencing response with the correct ML expression above.

 **ML'S TYPE INFERENCE RESPONSES (SCRAMBLED)**
 ::